-Predictions of the MHH hypothe sis -------------------------------- -----

-Support for the hypothesis

-Silent-site genetic variation between species $(d_s)$ and within species $(\pi_s)$ , which can be used to approximate $\mu$ and $N_c\mu$ , respectively, will scale positively with organelle genome compactness Some of the most expanded organelle genomes ever observed, including the bloated ptDNAs of certain chlamydomonadalean algae (e.g. Volvox carteri and Dunaliella salina) and the giant mtDNAs of many land plants (e.g. Liriodendron tulipifera and Magnolia stellata), are predicted to have very low mutation rates and harbour little silent-site diversity

-Organelle genome streamlining within various lineages, including certain prasinophyte green algae, red algae, fungi and metazoans, often coincides with extremely high mutation rate estimates and elevated levels of $\pi_s$

-For a few lineages, including volvocine green algae, organelle genome noncoding content scales positively with organism size and cell number, suggesting a relationship between $N_e$ and genome architecture (Fig. 1)

-Challenges to the hypothesis

-Mitochondrial genomes from the land plant genus Silene are currently the largest on record but can show extremely high levels of $d_s$ and moderate amounts of intraspecific silent-site diversity

-Many organisms with remarkably similar organelle genomic architectures have drastically different mutation rate estimates and/or levels of $\pi_s$ (e.g. the mitochondrial vs. plastid genomes of Porphyra)

-Organelle mutation rates are turning out to be much more dynamic and wide ranging within and among lineages and even across individual chromosomes, making it that much harder to correlate mutation rates with specific organelle genome architectures

-All else being equal, biparentally inherited organelle genomes should have a twofold greater effective population size than those that are uniparentally inherited and thus should also be more compact.
+Predictions of the MHH hypothesis Lineages with expanded organelle genomes will tend to have lower organelle mutation rates (μ) and smaller effective population sizes (N_e) than those with more compact organelle genomes Silent-site genetic variation between species (d_s) and within species (π_s), which can be used to approximate μ and $N_e\mu$, respectively, will scale positively with organelle genome compactness Support for the hypothesis Some of the most expanded organelle genomes ever observed, including the bloated ptDNAs of certain chlamydomonadalean algae (e.g. Volvox carteri and Dunaliella salina) and the giant mtDNAs of many land plants (e.g. Liriodendron tulipifera and Magnolia stellata), are predicted to have very low mutation rates and harbour little silent-site diversity Organelle genome streamlining within various lineages, including certain prasinophyte green algae, red algae, fungi and metazoans, often coincides with extremely high mutation rate estimates and elevated levels of π_s For a few lineages, including volvocine green algae, organelle genome noncoding content scales positively with organism size and cell number, suggesting a relationship between N_e and genome architecture (Fig. 1) Challenges to the hypothesis Mitochondrial genomes from the land plant genus Silene are currently the largest on record but can show extremely high levels of d_s and moderate amounts of intraspecific silent-site diversity Many organisms with remarkably similar organelle genomic architectures have drastically different mutation rate estimates and/or levels of π_s (e.g. the mitochondrial vs. plastid genomes of Porphyra) Organelle mutation rates are turning out to be much more dynamic and wide ranging within and among lineages and even across individual chromosomes, making it that much harder to correlate mutation rates with specific organelle genome architectures All else being equal, biparentally inherited organelle genomes should have a twofold greater effective population size than those that are uniparentally inherited and thus should also be more compact.
 Contrary to these expectations, there appears to be no significant difference in genome size or compactness between organelles that are biparentally inherited relative to those that are uniparentally inherited (Crosby & Smith 2012)